-Each year, the IRS announces a limit on the amount that employees can contribute to their employer-sponsored qualified retirement plans including 401(k), 403(b) or 501(c) (18) retirement plans and the traditional and Roth Thrift Savings Plan (TSP).
+Each year, in accordance with Internal Revenue Code (IRC) Section 402, the IRS announces a limit on the amount that employees can contribute to their employer-sponsored defined contribution plans.
+These defined contribution plans include 401(k), 403(b), 457 retirement plans and the traditional and Roth Thrift Savings Plan (TSP).

-What are elective deferrals and what is their effect on agency matching contributions?
+What are elective deferrals and what are their effect on agency matching contributions?

-Elective deferrals are amounts that an employee asks his or her employer to deduct from his or her salary and that the employer contributes on behalf of that employee to an employer-sponsored retirement plan.
-All tax-deferred traditional contributions that a federal employee contributes to the TSP and all after-tax Roth TSP contributions that a federal employee contributes to the TSP are considered elective deferrals.
+Elective deferrals are the dollar amounts that an employee asks his or her employer to deduct from his or her salary and that the employer in turn contributes on behalf of that employee to an employer-sponsored qualified retirement plan.

-When a FERS-covered employee reaches the annual elective deferral limit for the year, the employee is prohibited from contributing to the TSP for the remainder of the year.
+When a FERS-covered employee reaches the annual elective deferral limit during the calendar year, the employee is prohibited from contributing to either the traditional account or to the Roth TSP account for the remainder of that calendar year.
 The TSP system will not allow any employee contributions to be processed that will cause the total amount of employee contributions to exceed the annual elective deferral limit.
-The employee’s payroll office must ensure that the employee contributions automatically resume effective the first date of the following calendar year.
+The employee’s payroll office must ensure that the employee contributions automatically resume effective the first pay date in January of the following calendar year.

-Those FERS-covered employees who reach the annual elective deferral limit during the year will have their agency matching contributions suspended for the remainder of the year.
-Note that the agency matching contributions are based on the amount of employee contributions made each pay date.
+Those FERS-covered employees who reach the annual elective deferral limit during the year will have their agency matching contributions (but not the automatic one percent of gross pay contribution) suspended for the remainder of the year.
+The reason is that the agency matching contributions are based on the amount of employee contributions made each pay date.
 If there are no employee contributions on a particular pay date, then there can be no agency matching contributions.
 However, the agency automatic contributions – that is, one percent of the employee’s gross pay – will continue if the employee reaches the annual elective deferral limit during the year.
 This is because the agency automatic contribution is not based on an employee’s contributions.
 But FERS employees certainly do not want miss out on any agency TSP matching contributions.

 How FERS employees can receive maximum agency matching contributions

-To receive the maximum agency matching contributions, a FERS employee must contribute at least five percent of the basic pay the employee earns each pay period during the year.
-This recommended contribution strategy also applies to Uniformed Service members who will be enrolled in the Blended Retirement System.
-Employees should use the “How much can I contribute?” calculator to determine a dollar amount an employee can contribute each pay date so that the employee’s contributions are spaced out over the next year.
+To receive the maximum agency matching contributions, a FERS employee must contribute at least five percent of the basic pay that the employee earns each pay period during the year.
+This recommended contribution strategy also applies to uniformed service members who are enrolled in the Blended Retirement System (BRS).
+FERS-covered employees and uniformed service members enrolled in the BRS should use the following worksheet to determine a dollar amount an employee can contribute each pay date so that the employee’s contributions are spaced out over the calendar year 2020:

-Catch-up contributions do not count against the elective deferral limit.
+Catch-up contributions do not count against the annual elective deferral limit.
 But the Internal Revenue Code limits the total amount of elective deferrals and catch-up contributions an employee can make.
-For 2019, total contribution cannot exceed $25,000; that is, $19,000 in elective deferral and $6,000 in catch-up contributions.
+For 2020, total contribution cannot exceed $26,000; that is, $19,500 in elective deferrals and $6,500 in catch-up contributions.